 Kexts for hackintosh wi fi.
 Kexts.
 Clearing system program caches

 We remind you that this material is provided for informational purposes only.
 If you are going to reproduce the steps described below, we strongly advise you to carefully read the article to the end at least once.
-The editors of 3DNews are not responsible for any possible consequences.
+The editors of 3DNews do not bear any responsibility for any possible consequences.

 ⇡ Introduction

-"Hackintosh" is an ironic name for Mac OS X, which is not installed on an Apple computer, but on a regular PC.
-This phenomenon became possible when the Cupertino company began migrating its machines from the PowerPC platform to x86 in 2005, and Macs began to be equipped with the same Intel processors and chipsets that are used in personal computers.
-Since its first modest victories, the so-called OSx86 project has evolved from the entertainment of a handful of enthusiasts into a mass movement with a growing user base.
-Today, when Apple officially released a new version of its operating system, Lion, it's time to tell everyone who does not have a Mac, but has an interest in Mac OS X and a desire to experiment, about the Hackintosh.
+“Hackintosh” is an ironic name for Mac OS X, installed not on an Apple computer, but on a regular PC.
+This phenomenon became possible when the Cupertino company began migrating its machines from the PowerPC platform to x86 in 2005, and Macs began to be equipped with the same processors and Intel chipsets that are used in personal computers.
+Since its initial modest victories, the so-called OSx86 project has grown from a hobby of a handful of enthusiasts into a mass movement with a growing user base.
+Today, when Apple officially released a new version of its operating system, Lion, it’s time to tell everyone who doesn’t have a Mac, but has an interest in Mac OS X and a desire to experiment, about Hackintosh.

-The first questions that a person asks when he sees a Mac operating system on a PC: “Is it difficult to install?” and “Is everything working properly?”.
-The answer to both is negative.
-Installation has now been simplified to the extreme, so you can play around with Mac OS X on almost any modern computer, but not everyone has full functionality - a fair share of users will either not get hardware graphics acceleration, or the network, sound or something else will fall off.
-Hackintosh also has big problems with sleep mode.
-All these difficulties can be overcome, but for sure you will have to spend several sleepless nights.
+The first questions a person asks when he sees a Mac operating system on a PC: “Is it difficult to install?” and “Is everything working fine?”
+The answer to both is no. Installation has now been simplified to the extreme, so you can play with Mac OS X on almost any modern computer, but the full functionality is not available to everyone - for a fair share of users, hardware graphics acceleration will either not work, or the network, sound, or something else will fail.
+Hackintoshes also have big problems with sleep mode.
+All these difficulties can be overcome, but you will probably have to spend a few sleepless nights.
 In general, the situation completely copies what happened with desktop Linux distributions a few years ago.
-However, this is a very flattering comparison both for the hacker community and for Apple itself: despite the fact that no one has ever prepared Mac OS X to work with non-native hardware, things could be much worse.
-Yes, some pieces of iron will never run under Mac OS, others will require dancing with a tambourine and a hare's foot for this.
-But at the same time, a huge fleet of components either works out of the box or starts up after easy manipulations.
-And software for Mac OS in all cases is installed and works exactly the same as on a real Mac.
-It turns out that he is not so scary, this Hackintosh.
+However, this is a very flattering comparison both for the hacker community and for Apple itself: given that no one has ever prepared Mac OS X to work with non-native hardware, everything could have been much worse.
+Yes, some hardware will never run under Mac OS, others will require dancing with a tambourine and a hare's foot.
+But at the same time, a huge fleet of components either works out of the box or starts after simple manipulations.
+And software for Mac OS in all cases installs and works exactly the same as on a real Mac.
+It turns out that he’s not so scary, this Hackintosh.

-For those who are not indifferent to the legal side of the phenomenon: of course, Mac OS X can only be legally installed on an Apple-branded computer, and any other options violate the license agreement.
-Modifying OS components is also prohibited, not to mention the use of pirated distributions from "torrents".
-However, Apple does not do any persecution of the OSx86 community (although it is suing companies that make money on Hackintosh), and protections against unauthorized use are in their infancy, and ways have long been found to overcome them.
+For those who are concerned about the legal side of the phenomenon: of course, Mac OS X can only be legally installed on an Apple-branded computer, and any other options violate the license agreement.
+It is also prohibited to modify OS components, not to mention using pirated distributions from “torrents”.
+However, Apple does not persecute the OSx86 community in any way (although it is suing companies that make money from Hackintoshes), and the means of protection against unauthorized use are in their infancy, and ways to overcome them have long been found.
 Mac OS X doesn't even require a license key or online activation.
-After all, hackintosh people advertise this OS for free and secretly dream of owning a real Mac.
+After all, hackintosh people advertise this OS for free and secretly dream of buying a real Mac.
 And the most devoted red-eyed experimenters, who fundamentally prefer Hackintosh, are still lost as potential buyers.

 If there is no difference, then why pay more?
 Or is there?